Downtown Brooklyn, Brooklyn, NY Rental Market Trends

 Rent in Downtown Brooklyn is 164% higher than in Bay Ridge

-Downtown Brooklyn rent is the same as Brooklyn average
+Downtown Brooklyn rent is 2% higher than Brooklyn average

 Where this data comes from